 - 1 ounce thinly sliced spicy soppressata or salami

-- 4-6 ounces fresh mozzarella torn into pieces
+- 4-6 ounces fresh mozzarella or burrata torn into pieces

 - Preheat broiler.
 Toss bell peppers and 2 tablespoons of oil on a rimmed baking sheet; season with salt and pepper.
 Broil, turning occasionally, until skins are blackened in spots and blistered all over, 10–12 minutes.
 Transfer peppers to a large bowl, cover with plastic wrap, and let sit 15 minutes.
 Reduce oven temperature to 400° F.